tthecoder15/T3A2---MERN-App/T3A2-B/README.md

 }
 ```

 These credentials will allow you to access all of the front end functionality in different user contexts.
-In addition, these credentials can be used to test the back end which is hosted at [https://pawfect-care-api.onrender.com/](https://pawfect-care-api.onrender.com/).
-Feel free to submit requests to this database using Bruno or a similar http request generator.
+In addition, these credentials can be used to test the websites database server which is hosted at [https://pawfect-care-api.onrender.com/](https://pawfect-care-api.onrender.com/).
+View a diagram of the available back end endpoints [here](#t3a2-a-documentation).
+Feel free to submit requests to this database using Bruno or a similar HTTP request generator.

 Please use this information responsibly and only seed appropriate data.

 ## Project Libraries - Front End

+Below is a list of the libraries that were used to create the websites front end.

 ### vite

-A front end tool which generates templates and handles bundling of a web application in a selected language.
-In this project, Vite provided the infrastructure of our React.js project using the SWC JavaScript compiler.
+A front end tool which generates templates and handles the bundling of a web application in a selected language.
+In this project, Vite provided the infrastructure for our React project using the SWC JavaScript compiler.

 ### formspree/react

-Handles data submission to Formspree's API which automates sending emails to a designated email address.
+Handles data submission to Formspree's API which generates and sends input data, as an email, to a designated email address.
 Also contains error handling controls.
 Used to create the "Contact Us" page.

 ### jwt-decode